After three quarters, my crowdsourcing Q&A microsite, ASK has been steadily growing over the past few months.

 Achieve two out of those three tasks and you’re already so much better financially than if you didn’t invest at all.

 Bonus Tip: Do you want to know the best performing mutual funds in the Philippines?
-Check out this link.
+Check out the PIFA website.
 As of writing, Philequity Fund is the third best performing product based on the 5-year return.

 This wraps up today’s post.
 I hope you found it informative.
 Kindly share if you did! 😀